MaxRingstrom/git-tutorial/README.md

 7. Developer B explains how to see the changes made by a commit
 8. Developer B explains how to find out the commit that was the last to modify a line in a file.
+9. Developer A adds an example showing how Developer B did a rebase in order to deliver the previous two commits.

 # Common actions